 By now everyone has heard of COVID-19 and is feeling the effects of this novel (new) coronavirus throughout Florida, the United States, and the rest of the world.
 COVID-19 is a “coronavirus” and is primarily considered a respiratory illness.
-There have been other coronaviruses in the past such as swine flu, SARS, etc., however COVID-19 has a much longer incubation rate (14 days+) and has proven to be deadly to individuals with respiratory problems and the elderly, which has caused the government and businesses to change the way we operate for the time being (and maybe from now on).
+There have been other coronaviruses in the past such as swine flu, SARS, etc., however COVID-19 has a much longer incubation rate (14 days+) and has proven to be deadly, especially for individuals with respiratory problems and the elderly, which has caused the government and businesses to change the way we operate for the time being (and maybe from now on).

 Courts are handling the pandemic differently on a state by state basis.
 However, on March 13, 2020 the Florida Supreme Court issued Administrative Order AOSC20-13, which suspended grand jury proceedings, jury selection proceedings, and criminal and civil jury trials through March 27, 2020.
 Administrative Order AOSC20-13 also suspended rules of procedure for time periods involving the speedy trial procedure, in criminal and juvenile court proceedings.
 Finally, the order suspended any rules of procedure limiting remote communications (telephonic appearances) during court proceedings.